chou1213/choubox-templates/README.md

 ## Summary
-> choubox cli use these templates create project!
+> choubox cli will download these templates to build development diretory